-A number of significant changes have been made to the Bill originally promulgated by the Joint Law Commissions (JLC) at the beginning of 2014.
-In its amended form, and assuming that the current version of the Bill becomes law, there are a number of changes to English insurance law which are likely to have a significant impact on the conduct of insurance brokers in the London market.
+The Insurance Act 2015 introduces a number of changes to English insurance law which are likely to have a significant impact on the conduct of (re)insurance brokers in the London market.
 This article will review some of those changes and the new exposures that brokers will face as a result of their introduction.

-The Insurance Bill once enacted will change English and Scottish insurance law.
-The placing of insurance contracts that are subject to any other law will not, in theory, be affected by the Insurance Bill, but in practice it will be very difficult for any broker to adopt different processes depending on the law of any individual policy that it is arranging.
-Accordingly, it is likely that the changes introduced by the Insurance Bill will have to be adopted by brokers across the board when dealing with their clients and the placing of business in the London market.
+The Insurance Act will change UK insurance law, including English insurance law, as it applies to contracts, or variations to contracts, entered into after 12 August 2016.
+The Act will apply to contracts of reinsurance as if they are contracts of insurance.
+The placing of (re)insurance contracts that are subject to any other law will not, in theory, be affected by the Insurance Act, but in practice it will be very difficult for any broker to adopt different processes depending on the law of any individual policy that it is arranging.
+Accordingly, it is likely that the changes introduced by the Insurance Act will have to be adopted by brokers across the board when dealing with their clients and the placing of business in the London market.

-Section 3(1) of the Insurance Bill imposes a duty on the insured to make a fair presentation of the risk to the insurer.
-This duty will also apply to the reinsured in relation to any contract of reinsurance.
-The duty of fair presentation is little different from that under current law in that it requires the insured to disclose every material circumstance which it knows or ought to know, but in a number of respects the burden which the Insurance Bill imposes on the broker will be increased if the Bill becomes law.
+Section 3(1) of the Insurance Act imposes a duty on the (re)insured to make a fair presentation of the risk to the (re)insurer.
+The duty of fair presentation is little different from that under current law in that it requires the (re)insured to disclose every material circumstance which it knows or ought to know, but in a number of respects the burden which the Insurance Act imposes on the broker will be greater than under the current law.

-Firstly, the Bill requires the insured to make disclosure in a manner which would be reasonably clear and accessible to a prudent insurer.
-Paragraph 47 of the Explanatory Notes accompanying the Bill make it clear that this requirement is focused on eliminating "data dumping" by the broker at the time of placing.
+Firstly, the Act requires the (re)insured to make disclosure in a manner which would be reasonably clear and accessible to a prudent (re)insurer.
+Paragraph 47 of the Explanatory Notes accompanying the Act makes it clear that this requirement is focused on eliminating "data dumping" by the broker at the time of placing.
 Insureds and reinsureds will now look to their broker to prepare information in a form that is accessible to the underwriter.
 The Explanatory Notes warn that the presentation should not be "overly brief or cryptic".
-The failure to satisfy these requirements may result in the presentation not being a "fair presentation" with the consequence that the underwriters may be entitled to avoid or have other remedies contained in the Bill for failure to make that fair presentation.
+The failure to satisfy these requirements may result in the presentation not being a "fair presentation" with the consequence that the underwriters may be entitled to avoid or have other remedies contained in the Act for failure to make that fair presentation.
 Inevitably, insureds and reinsureds will look to their brokers if there is a failure in this regard.

 One of the more difficult areas of English law concerns the circumstances in which a corporate entity is fixed with knowledge.
-The Insurance Bill ousts the current law (which fixes the insured with knowledge of its "agents to know" and what in the "ordinary course of business" it ought to know) and introduces a new regime that will apply to contracts placed 18 months after the Insurance Bill becomes law (ie in about October 2016).
+The Insurance Act ousts the current law (which fixes the (re)insured with knowledge of its "agents to know" and what in the "ordinary course of business" it ought to know) and introduces a new regime.
 What a corporate insured (or reinsured) knows for the purposes of disclosure to underwriters will arise in two ways:

-- the actual knowledge of those individuals involved in the senior management of the insured or in arranging the insurance or reinsurance (eg a risk manager, the broker, or a reinsurance manager) will be the insured's knowledge; and - what could be discovered by a reasonable search of information available to the corporate insured will also be the insured's knowledge.
+- the actual knowledge of those individuals involved in the senior management of the (re)insured or in arranging the insurance or reinsurance (eg a risk manager, the broker, or a reinsurance manager) will be the (re)insured's knowledge; and - what could be discovered by a reasonable search of information available to the corporate (re)insured will also be the (re)insured's knowledge.